TheHaff/emerald-plant-tracker/README.md

   - GitHub Actions: Monthly updates

 Minor and patch updates from Dependabot will be automatically merged if all tests pass.

+### Development Resources

+The project contains a `dev-resources/` directory that is not included in the releases but is useful for development:

+- **test_images/**: Sample controller images for OCR testing
+- **db-backups/**: Development database backups
+- **Log files**: Build logs and Docker build output for debugging

+These resources are excluded from the .gitignore file and should not be committed to the repository.

 ## Disclaimer